danmayer/coverband/README.md

 2. `ENV['REDIS_URL']`
 3. `localhost:6379`

-The redis store can also be explicitly defined within the coverband.rb.
+The redis store can also be explicitly defined within the `config/coverband.rb`.
 See [advanced config](#advanced-config).

 ## Gem Installation